United States v. Scheinberg

 On April 15, 2011, the U.S. Department of Justice seized the .com internet addresses of the three online gambling sites, replacing them with a takedown notice.
 On April 20, 2011, the U.S. Attorney's office returned the Pokerstars.com domain to the company, facilitating the withdrawal of U.S. players' funds.
 About 76 bank accounts in 14 countries were frozen, including an unknown amount of player funds.
 Prosecutors demanded prison for 11 defendants, including website founders, U.S. payment processors, and a Utah bank executive, for a complex fraud scheme circumventing UIGEA banking laws.
 In response, Antigua and Barbuda weighed WTO action.
 The implicated firms stopped U.S. ads, leading to the cancellation of poker TV shows.
 Full Tilt's eGambling license was suspended in June, stopping all online activities, and permanently revoked by the Alderney Gambling Control Commission on September 29.

 On July 31, 2012, the US government dismissed "with prejudice" all civil complaints against all PokerStars and Full Tilt Poker companies after coming to a settlement with PokerStars which includes PokerStars purchasing Full Tilt.
 PokerStars and Full Tilt admitted no wrongdoing as part of the settlement, which ends all litigation between the government and the poker companies.
 The U.S. Government recognized that both companies are eligible to apply for licenses to conduct online gaming in the U.S., contingent upon the provision of a legal structure for such licensing.
-The criminal indictments resulted in prison time for all three defendants.
+The prosecutions led to guilty pleas from most of the eleven defendants, but the site principals avoided significant prison time; Full Tilt CEO Raymond Bitar was sentenced to time served, and PokerStars founder Isai Scheinberg, the last defendant to resolve his case, was fined $30,000 with no prison time in 2020.